Bristol Temple Meads wheelchair user left stranded on train

 "Our investigations are continuing, but as far as we are concerned this looks like a breakdown in communication between our team at Bristol Parkway and our team at Temple Meads - a simple case of human error," spokesman Dan Panes said.

-He said new members of staff had been hired to look after the needs of disabled passengers better.'Not acceptable'
+He said new members of staff had been hired to look after the needs of disabled passengers better.

 More than a third of disabled travellers have reported difficulties when travelling by train according to the charity Leonard Cheshire Disability.

 "Although the rail network is more accessible than it used to be there is still a huge way to go," said head of policy and campaigns Guy Parckar.

 He said Kayleigh's experience is all too common and "it is simply not acceptable" that the public transport system still fails people.